 Arthritis affects 27 million Americans, with knee arthritis alone affecting 9 million.
-Most of it may preventable.
+Most of it may be preventable.
 Here’s why.

 Arthritis is a disease affecting the bearing surface (articular cartilage) of joints, and the underlying bone, along with the surrounding joint capsule.

 Most of arthritis is due to sports and activity-related injuries which, later in life, lead to arthritis.
 While such injuries usually cannot be prevented, the subsequent arthritis would most likely not occur if the damage was repaired immediately using modern regeneration and replacement techniques.

 But this doesn’t often happen.
 Patients tend to ignore their injuries.
 Surgeons still remove the damaged tissue and tell their patients to come back when they need a knee replacement.
 Arthritis pain is treated with cortisone instead of growth factors and stem cells, and insurance companies don’t pay for up-to-date tissue regeneration techniques.
 How do we change this?